Aleteia logoAleteia logoAleteia

 Whether at Ground Zero or leading prayer at home parishes, clergymen provided ministry of presence on tragic day.

 Franciscan Fr.
 Mychal Judge might be the best known priest associated with the September 11, 2001, terror attacks on America.
-A New York City Fire Department chaplain, he was killed when he was ministering to a victim at the base of the Twin Towers and was hit by falling debris.
-He is listed as the first certified fatality of 9/11.
+A New York City Fire Department chaplain, he was hit by falling debris while ministering to a victim at the base of the Twin Towers.
+Fr.
+Mychael, as he was known, is listed as the first certified fatality of 9/11.

 But like firefighters running into the Twin Towers as thousands tried to escape the danger, many Catholic priests rushed to the scene on that tragic day, blessing the bodies of victims, or offering pastoral care to survivors and the bereaved and moral support for first responders.
-Many more around the city held down the home parish, where they did everything from presiding over prayer vigils to counseling the fearful to comforting those whose loved ones were missing.
-Some priests saw with their own eyes what was happening from a distance and prayed a conditional absolution of the sins of those whose lives were in peril.
+Many more around the city ministered from their churches, where they did everything from presiding over prayer vigils to counseling the fearful to comforting those whose loved ones were missing.
+Some priests saw with their own eyes what was happening from a distance and imparted a conditional absolution of the sins of those whose lives were in peril.

 Msgr.
 Robert J. Romano was about to celebrate a funeral Mass at St. Bernadette’s, a parish in the Dyker Heights section of Brooklyn, when he heard about the first plane crash.
 By the time the funeral was over, much more had transpired, and the family of the deceased was urging Msgr.
 Romano, a chaplain for the New York Police Department, to “go and help those poor people” in lower Manhattan.

-He changed into his police uniform, and a local police precinct car ferried him into Manhattan.
+He changed into his police uniform, and a local precinct car ferried him into Manhattan.
 As he was crossing the Brooklyn Bridge, Msgr.
-Romano saw many policemen and firemen running across the span into Manhattan and thousands of civilians walking toward Brooklyn on the opposite side of the bridge.
+Romano saw many policemen and firemen running across the span into Manhattan and thousands of civilians fleeing in the opposite direction.

 He checked into local hospitals, which had mobilized large staffs to handle an influx of wounded.
 But not many came in, as most of those working in the Twin Towers either evacuated on time or were killed in the skyscrapers’ collapse.